WICG/webcomponents/proposals/Declarative-Shadow-DOM.md

         World
     </hello-element>
     ```
     Should render "Hello World" regardless if custom element definition was loaded before, after or not at all.
-Also, in all three cases `helloElement.children` consist only of text nodes `"\n\t","\n\tWord\n"`.
+Also, in all three cases `helloElement.children` consist only of text nodes `"\n\t","\n\tWorld\n"`.

 - Another (valid) `<shadowroot mode="open|closed">` inside the node that already has a parsed `<shadowroot>`, should make the same effect as `<shadowroot>` in the element that already has shadow root.
     > Note, non-normative: it is processed without an error but does nothing.- There should be only one `<shadowroot>` child element, other should be treated as `HTMLUnknownElement`